HackSunday/examine-self/README.md

 > In intercourse with my friends, have I always been true to my word?
 > Have I failed to repeat the precepts that have been handed down to me?

+## Feature

+- Add target easily
+- Track your targets in a list
+- Store data locally

 ## Develop

 1. Clone the repository: `git clone git@github.com:HackSunday/examine-self.git`